 3. In some cities, private Airbnbs are causing housing affordability issues

 You need to be careful if choosing to book in larger cities as whole apartments might be listed illegally and could be shut down before you arrive.
-While some travel websites, suggest avoiding whole apartments on Airbnb, we still use them in less visited cities, particularly in Eastern Europe, where there can often be an oversupply of rental properties!
+While some travel websites, suggest avoiding whole apartments on Airbnb, we still use them in less-visited cities, particularly in Eastern Europe, where there can often be an oversupply of rental properties.

-The Cons of Using Booking.com in Europe
+The Cons of Using Booking.com for Guests

 One of the things we love about using Airbnb is that every place is unique and has a homely atmosphere which is quite a contrast to many budget hotels which will usually have quite a similar feel to each other.

-2. Budget hotels in Europe are usually poorly located
+2. Budget hotels are usually poorly located

 The cost of being in the centre of town, ultimately means that many budget hotels are located further away from the city centre and this means that it will take longer to get around and you will probably pay more for transportation during your stay.

 3. Booking.com is nearly always more expensive than Airbnb

 At the end of the day, when we’re travelling, we tend to be out and about exploring for most of the day so we don’t want to spend excess money on accommodation when we’re barely there.

-Airbnb vs Booking.com: The Verdict
+Airbnb vs Booking.com for Guests: The Verdict

 If you’re deciding whether to use Airbnb or Booking.com for your upcoming trip then it’s important to consider what’s important for you.

 If you’re on a budget, value meeting locals and getting their recommendations and having access to additional facilities then we’d recommend finding an Airbnb for your upcoming trip.

 If you value flexibility, convenience or are simply travelling to a place with limited private apartments then we recommend booking accommodation on Booking.com.
-We suggest not leaving it until last minute as you can find great bargains if you book in advance.
+We suggest not leaving it until the last minute as you can find great bargains if you book in advance.
 Click here to find a place to stay for your upcoming trip on Booking.com!